subjektifylabs/subjekt/README.md

 ### Testing

-Run jest to test model parsing and validation using:
+Run jest to test the model parsing and validation using:

 ```
 yarn test